 Due to Flutter’s hot reload feature, the development team can immediately see the changes they’ve made in the application.
-Moreover, the development speed isn’t affected by features extension or bug fixing.
-Developers can make modifications in the code in less than one second without losing the current application version.
+Moreover, the development speed isn’t affected by feature extension or bug fixing.
+Developers can make modifications to the code in less than one second without losing the current application version.

 Depending on the specifics of your business and project requirements, you can hire an in-house team, freelance developers, or a dedicated team.

 If you want to open your own software development company or are about to launch a large project that demands constant updates and full-time post-development support, you might think about building your own in-house development team.